HallaSurvivor/Blog/_posts/2024-08-28-skein-relation-in-fukaya-categories.md

 ---

+TODO: a cute, anachronistic, reason -- arithmetic/geometric intersection numbers of curves

+TODO: lagrange multipliers?
+This is in your zotero somewhere... maybe from a pascaleff talk?

+TODO: the big one -- mirror symmetry

+TODO: emphasize you're **not** an expert in fukaya categories

 Next up, let's look at fukaya categories.
 The right way to tell this story is for general [Symplectic Manifolds][9], but I'm going to focus on punctured